-Extraordinary meetings may be called by the MERO as required following a major emergency event, exercises, identification of a significant new risk, organisational change or legislative changes, EMMV reviews and or updates.
+The Colac Otway Shire MEMPC meet quarterly.
+Extraordinary meetings may be called by the MEMPC should a significant event occur within the municipality.
 A record of MEMPC meetings is provided at Appendix 7 - Meeting and Training Log

-3.6 MEMPC Specialist Sub-Committees
+3.6 MEMPC Sub-Committees